dataiku/dkumonitor/README.md

 This generates the following files and directories:

 - `conf` contains the configuration files.
 Those can be customized and wont be modified by the update mode.
-- `bin` contains a single symlink to the starter script
+- `bin` contains simlinks and configuration to link back to the packaged binaries.
 - `storage` is were every persistent data is kept.
 That is whisper files, the Grafana sqlite3 database as well as its sessions and plugins (if you install some).
 You might want to backup this one.
-- `run` contains pid files, unix domain sockets and log files
+- `run` contains pid files, unix domain sockets and log files.
-- `static` is a symlink to the Grafana fronted static assets
+- `static` is a symlink to the Grafana fronted static assets.

 ## Usage